typeable/xml-isogen/README.md

 and
 [ToXML](https://hackage.haskell.org/package/xml-conduit-writer-0.1.1.2/docs/Text-XML-Writer.html#t:ToXML)
 instance generated for us.
-That's because we instructed `xml-isogen` to generate them using the `Both` noun.
+That's because we instructed `xml-isogen` to generate them using the `ParserAndGenerator` noun.
 You can specify also `Parser` or `Generator` if you want only one of them.

 The `_xpEmail` field is optional; that's because we prefixed it with `?` modifier.